yext/search-ui-react/etc/answers-react-components.api.md

     section?: string;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/answers-react-components" does not have an export "ThumbsFeedback"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
+// @public
+function StaticFilters(props: StaticFiltersProps): JSX.Element;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+type StaticFiltersProps = PropsWithChildren<{
+    className?: string;
+}>;

+// Warning: (ae-forgotten-export) The symbol "ThumbsFeedbackProps" needs to be exported by the entry point index.d.ts
+//
+// @public
+export function ThumbsFeedback({ onClick, feedbackTextOnSubmission, cssClasses }: ThumbsFeedbackProps): JSX.Element;

 // @public
 export interface ThumbsFeedbackCssClasses {
     // (undocumented)